AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 is the refinement ratio between the coarsest solver level and the AMR level below it.

-In the third step, for each level, we call :cpp:`MLLinOp` member function
+3) Before the solve one must always call the :cpp:`MLLinOp` member function

 .. highlight:: c++